 Laird earned his undergraduate degree in Business from Texas Tech University before obtaining his Master of Business Administration degree from Texas Christian University.
 He went on to earn his law degree from South Texas College of Law in 1980, and later completed the degree of Master of Laws in Trial Advocacy at Temple University School of Law.

 Peer recognition for Laird’s excellence in the practice of law began early in his career.
 The Texas Young Lawyers Association selected him as the Outstanding Young Lawyer of Texas in 1988 from a pool of more than 20,000 eligible Texas lawyers.
-He also was selected as the Outstanding Young Lawyer of Tarrant County that same year.
+He also was chosen as the Outstanding Young Lawyer of Tarrant County that same year.

 His zealous client advocacy and continued leadership in the legal community spurred Laird’s election as President of the Texas chapters of the American Board of Trial Advocates (TEX-ABOTA) in 2010.
 In his position with TEX-ABOTA, Laird led approximately 1,000 attorney members in their ongoing efforts to preserve the civil jury system.
 Attorneys from 14 Texas branches of the American Board of Trial Advocates comprise TEX-ABOTA, which is one of the largest chapters in the 6,400-member national organization.

 Laird has been selected by his peers as an “Attorney of Influence” in the Fort Worth Business Press and has been recognized by the legal community as both the Top Personal Injury Attorney and Top Medical Malpractice Attorney in Tarrant County in a survey conducted by Fort Worth, Texas magazine since 2005.
-Laird is the past President and a charter member of the Eldon Mahon Chapter of the Fort Worth Inn of Court, and served as President of the Fort Worth Chapter and the State Chapter of the American Board of Trial Advocates and as President of the Tarrant County Trial Lawyers Association.
+Laird is the past President and a charter member of the Eldon Mahon Chapter of the Fort Worth Inn of Court and served as President of the Fort Worth Chapter and the State Chapter of the American Board of Trial Advocates and as President of the Tarrant County Trial Lawyers Association.
 He also has served as a Director of the Tarrant County Bar Association.

 A recipient of The College of the State Bar of Texas’ “Professionalism Award,” Laird also has served as a member of the State Bar of Texas Referral Fee Task Force Committee and has chaired the State Bar of Texas Advertising Review Committee.
 He was a member of the Professional Ethics Committee appointed by the Supreme Court of Texas.
 Laird has been a Director of the Texas Trial Lawyers Association for many years and has chaired numerous committees in that organization.